-- Some $5 billion in merchandise was exported from New Orleans Foreign-Trade Zone sites in 2019.
+- Some $750 million in merchandise was exported from New Orleans Foreign-Trade Zone sites in 2021.

 If you are wondering whether your company can benefit from being in FTZ 2, please click here to use the Department of Commerce’s Duty Savings Estimator.

 A schedule can be found by clicking FTZ Zone Schedule.
 For more information, please contact Christie Coats at 504.528.3320 or firstname.lastname@example.org.

 National Association of Foreign-Trade Zones The National Association of Foreign-Trade Zones, an association of public and private members, is the collective voice of the Foreign-Trade Zones program.
 The NAFTZ is the principal educator and the leader in demonstrating the FTZ program’s value and role in the changing environment of international trade.

 Foreign-Trade Zone Resource Center The Foreign-Trade Zone Resource Center is a site that was designed to provide information to virtually anyone involved in the Foreign-Trade Zone (FTZ) program.

 Greater New Orleans, Inc. Greater New Orleans, Inc. is a regional economic development alliance whose mission is to serve as the catalyst for wealth creation in the 10-parish region of Southeastern Louisiana.
 GNO, Inc. will accomplish this by pursuing an aggressive agenda of business development — marketing the region and product development — improving regional business conditions through policy, workforce and research initiatives.